unisonweb/unison/unison-src/transcripts/delete-namespace.output.md

   ⚠️

   Are you sure you want to clear away everything?
-  You could use `namespace` to switch to a new namespace instead.
+  You could use `project.create` to switch to a new project instead.

 .> delete.namespace .